assembler-institute/movie-hub-nextjs/README.md

 - **Optimization**: Optimization practices must be applied, such as good use of **server components**.
 - **Routing Conventions**: Next.js routing conventions (**page**, **layout**, **loading**) must be followed.

+### 🛠️ CI/CD with Jenkins

+- **Jenkins Workflows:** Development and configuration of two workflows in Jenkins:
+    - **Development Workflow:** Automation of tests and deployment in the development environment after each push to the `develop` branch.
+    - **Production Workflow:** Configuration for manual deployment in production, including merging from `develop` to `main`, test execution, and final deployment.
+- **Integration of Jenkins with Slack [Extra]:** Optional configuration to send Jenkins notifications to a specific Slack channel.

+### 🧪 Testing

+- **Frontend Testing:**
+    - Creation of tests for key components such as listing, detailing, and creating movies.
+- **Backend Testing:**
+    - Creation of tests to check the CRUD of movies.

 ---

 ## 🌟 Optional Requirements